Home » Blog » Nutrition for Healthy Aging » 7 Simple Ways To Detox After Vacation

 6. Improved sleep

-Be cautious of any detox diets that promote fasting, food restriction, laxatives, and/or excessive fluid intake.
+Be cautious of any detox diets that promote fasting, food restriction, laxatives, and excessive fluid intake.

 In addition, individuals with a history of an eating disorder or disordered eating should avoid detox diets.

-Always consult your healthcare provider prior to making any extreme changes to your eating routine.
+Always consult your healthcare provider before making any extreme changes to your eating routine.

 1. Hydrate: drink plenty of fluids without added sugar.
 Water and tea are your best options.
-Add fruit to your water for additional benefits.
-Check out this Age-Defying Dietitian blog post “The Refreshing Benefits of Infused Water with Fruit” for more information.
+Create some fruit-infused water for a twist on plain water.

-2. Increase fiber intake: Fiber helps with digestion.
-Increase your dietary fiber to restore regular bowel movements.
+2. Eat high-fiber foods: Increase your dietary fiber to restore regular bowel movements.
+Download our printable list of high-fiber foods.

-3. Limit processed foods and added sugar: These foods increase inflammation in your body and promote water retention.
-Aim to eat mainly whole foods for a few days after your trip to eliminate that post-vacation bloat!
+3. Limit processed foods and added sugar: These foods increase inflammation and promote water retention.
+Aim to eat whole foods after your trip to eliminate that post-vacation bloat!

 5. Make sleep a priority: A good night’s sleep of 7-9 hours helps your body recover faster.